niloymridul/hpingflood/README.md

 </p>

 <h2></h2>

--1 - (sudo - provide admin privileges so that we can use the command.)
+- 1 - sudo - provide admin privileges so that we can use the command.
--2 - (hping3 - used to tell the console what tool we are using) -3 - (-c 15000 - We are sending this amount of packets)
+- 2 - hping3 - used to tell the console what tool we are using.
+- 3 - -c 15000 - We are sending this amount of packets.
--4 - (-d 120 - the size of each packet)
+- 4 - -d 120 - the size of each packet.
--5 - (-S - the type of flag which in this case is an SYN flag) -6 - (-w 64 - TCP windows size.
-Don't worry too much about this) -7 - (--rand-source - Generates spoofed IP addresses to disguise the real source and avoid detection) -8 - (--flood - Sends packets as fast as possible)
+- 5 - -S - the type of flag which in this case is an SYN flag
+- 6 - -w 64 - TCP windows size.
+Don't worry too much about this
+- 7 - --rand-source - Generates spoofed IP addresses to disguise the real source and avoid detection
+- 8 - --flood - Sends packets as fast as possible